angryCar80/Gravity-Simulation-in-C-/README.md

 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/navendu-pottekkat/awesome-readme?include_prereleases)

-the version  now is 1.0 you can still use the cli tool but am still working on it by adding more stuff like ` saving settings ` and loading them when you open the cli
+the version  now is 1.0 you can use the simulation and tweek stuff in it add another planet and stuff but i think that i can add other things like ui to make it easier for the user
 # Table of Contents

 This is a table of contents for your project.
 It helps the reader navigate through the README quickly.